ClearNebel/Agent-Builder/README.md

 but sometimes willingly or unwillingly ignored by users—this project aims to deliver the best possible option for users to run locally hosted, open-weight models for their own use and to enable them to fine-tune the model.
 There should also be multiple "LLMs" that can be fine-tuned for specific tasks, equipped with "Tools/Functions" to gather data from approved sources.

+DISCLAIMER Not intended to be deployed directly internet facing!

 ## Core Architecture & Features

 The system is architected as a set of decoupled services for scalability and robustness: